 Can you tell us a little bit about your role at Interface?

-In 2003, I moved to Australia and have been at Interface for 9 years.
-To join a company as Sustainability Manager was definitely interesting because it elevated my awareness of our environment and the damage happening around the world.
-I wanted to work in a field where I would have an impact to make things right.
-My role at the time was two-fold; to work with the company to achieve our Mission Zero goals – eliminate any negative impact our company has on the environment by 2020.
-And to advocate this purpose within Interface, whilst continuously advance sustainability in our culture.
+I am the Engineering and Sustainability Manager.
+I joined Interface 9 years ago and my role at the time was two-fold; to work with the company to achieve our Mission Zero goals – eliminate any negative impact our company has on the environment by 2020.
+And to advocate the sense of purpose, embedding it within Interface and Australian culture.

 I’ve been working with the staff at Interface on a whole range of sustainability initiatives and at the same time working on the engineering aspects of the factory.
 As part of Climate Take Back - an evolution from Mission Zero, I’ve re-engineered major changes across the ANZ business and am very pleased with the progress we’re making.